Running genoPlotR from a command-line interface

 Basic usage

-The most prominent use-case of run_genoPlotR.R
+The most prominent use-case of run_genoPlotR.R is to

 create regional plots of multiple genomes at a time.
 This usually